chrisprasanna/Exercise_Recognition_AI/README.md

 - Add more exercise classes
 - Add additional models.
 For instance, even though BlazePose is a type of CNN, there may be benefits to including convolutional layers within the custom deep learning models
 - Build a generative adversarial network (GAN) to generate new video data with similar statistics as the collected video data (i.e., video synthesis)
+- Deploy models to a web app so anyone can use this AI with their webcam (possible tools: Docker, React, Tensorflow.Js, Javascript)

 ## Credits